 The primary purpose of the Request for Proposals is to communicate the process steps to all applicants.
 The secondary purpose is to encourage all applicants to apply for funding to enter into a partnership with UWYMV to bring into reality a shared vision or change and to implement a collective plan of action to make this vision/change demonstrable.

 Please be advised that the RFP process for this funding cycle has a significant change.
-Grant applications must be submitted via email to firstname.lastname@example.org.
-Prior to Award Notifications, United Way will transition to a new online reporting system.
+Grant applications must be submitted online at E-C Impact

 Non-profit organizations who wish to apply for funding through United Way can find the planning documents that outline the focus areas and strategies on this site.

 It is recommended to read through all the sections.
-Or for quick viewing, quick the link below.
+Or for quick viewing, click the link below.